 (5.13)

-Figure 5-2 illustrates the Hall effect: The Hall-probe (2) which is in the magnetic field (4) of a permanent magnet (3) experiences a charge due to the electrons (1) of the current source (5).
-A negative charge is present at the upper end, a positive charge at the lower end.
+Figure 5-2 illustrates the Hall effect: The Hall probe (2), which is in the magnetic field (4) of a permanent magnet (3), experiences a charge due to the electrons (1) of the current source (5).
+A negative charge is present at the upper end and a positive charge at the lower end.
 This charge difference results in a voltage between these two points.
-When the direction of the current and/or the magnetic field change as shown in the Figures B-D, also the direction of the voltage is adjusting as described by the geometrical relations toward the conductor and the magnetic field.
+When the direction of the current and/or the magnetic field changes, as shown in the Figures B–D, the direction of the voltage is changed as described by the geometrical relations toward the conductor and the magnetic field.

 Figure 5-2: Hall Effect.